GermscheidSimon/Anthology-Prime_Solo_Project/README.md

 ## Features:
   * full featured music player
-    > volume controls
+    - volume controls
-    > track position seeking
+    - track position seeking
-    > playlist // queue
+    - playlist // queue
-    > play/pause, previous song, next song
+    - play/pause, previous song, next song
-    > song info display
+    - song info display

   * Music Library List
-    > interactive table to play music, add music to the queue, or delete the music from your collection
+    - interactive table to play music, add music to the queue, or delete the music from your collection

   * Playlist create / management
-    > allows users to organize their music into playlist which can be played back in bulk
+    - allows users to organize their music into playlist which can be played back in bulk
-    > controls within the TrackList component allow users to add songs to their existing playlists
+    - controls within the TrackList component allow users to add songs to their existing playlists

   * Track Upload
-    > Allows users to upload new music to the database.
+    - Allows users to upload new music to the database.
-    > includes feedback on the status of new track uploads (snackBar alerts from material UI)
+    - includes feedback on the status of new track uploads (snackBar alerts from material UI)
-    > displays list of track currently trying to be uploaded
+    - displays list of track currently trying to be uploaded

-This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

 ## Use the Template for This Repository (Don't Clone)